1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 In 2015, the Internal Revenue Service audited only 0.84% of all individual tax returns.
 So the odds are generally pretty low that your return will be picked for review.

 That said, your chances of being audited or otherwise hearing from the IRS escalate depending on various factors.
 Math errors may draw an IRS inquiry, but they’ll rarely lead to a full-blown exam.
-Whether you're filing your 2015 return in October after getting an extension or looking ahead to filing your 2016 return early next year, check out these red flags that could increase the chances that the IRS will give the return of a retired taxpayer special, and probably unwelcome, attention.
+When filing your 2016 return in early 2017, consider these red flags that could increase the chances that the IRS will give the return of a retired taxpayer special, and probably unwelcome, attention.

 By Joy Taylor, Assistant Editor